Commercial Property

 GRM = Property Selling Price / Annual Gross Rental Income

-This will give an indication on when a commercial property investment will start being profitable.
-The lower the GRM, the more worthwhile an investment may be.
+This will give an indication on when an investment will start being profitable.
+The lower the GRM, the more worthwhile it may be.

 These are simple break downs of just some of the valuation methods available to investors.
 Income capitalisation, value per door, and general income approach methods are also available.